Fly fishing report on the Animas River in Colorado

 Copyright 2013 James Marsh

-Animas River, Colorado Fly Fishing Report – 05/01/24 The stream is flowing a little above a normal level and lightly stained.
-Fish the lower sections of water in town or downstream of that.
-Good light green and red, or blood midge hatches are still taking place as well as Little Black Caddis and Skwala stoneflies.
+Animas River, Colorado Fly Fishing Report – 11/14/24 Good conditions exist.
+The stream is flowing at a normal level and clear.
+Good hatches continue to take place.
 Check back with us.
 We update the fly fishing report on the Animas River in Colorado often.
+We received another good report from a customers fishing this past week.

 Clarity: clear